cogentcore/core/README.md

 * tab widget basic fix, and integrate with tree view editor?
 Popups show up in a separate tab? ultimately want multi-row super-tabs -- flow layout..  with dnd..

-* add context menus for delete, rename to fileview -- would be a good test to make sure context menu api is sufficiently flexible. (use new ContextMenu type properties?)

 * update widgets README